sonic-net/SONiC/doc/sonic-swss-common/ZMQ producer-consumer state table design.md

         void set(const std::vector<KeyOpFieldsValuesTuple>& values)
    - Batch Delete:
         void del(const std::vector<std::string>& keys)
-## 1.2 ZMQ producer state table support async operation
- - Producer table will return immediately after send operation to ZMQ.
- - Producer table will retry when send not success:
-    - When ZMQ socket connection broken, send API will failed and need re-connect and send again.
-    - When ZMQ send queue is full, send API will failed and need retry later.
-    - When a signal come, ZMQ send API will failed, need retry again.
- - Producer table will throw exception after retry failed.
-## 1.3 ZMQ consumer state table support async operation
+## 1.3 ZMQ consumer state table supported operations
- - Consumer will start a receive thread and receive message from ZMQ.
+ - Consumer implement ZmqMessageHandler interface.
- - When consumer table receive message from ZMQ, consumer table will:
+ - When consumer table receive message from ZmqServer, consumer table will:
-    - De-serialize received message and append operation to following queue:
-      - Received operation queue
-      - Update redis database queue
     - Send notification to select to handle received operation.
     - Send notification to DB update thread for write received operation to database.
       This is a configurable feature, could turn on/off this feature in use cases requiring less memory consumption or higher performance.